 Total Task Chaining

-Forward chaining involves the child learning the behavior in the logically occurring order.
-Every step of the sequence is taught and the child learns the first step independently.
+In forward chaining, the child learns the behavior in the logically occurring order.
+Every step of the sequence is taught.
+The child learns the first step independently.
 Each phase is reinforced when completed correctly.
-After the first step is finished with a predetermined standard of accuracy, the student is taught the second step of the series with reinforcement depending on the finishing of all the previous steps.
+After the first step is finished with a predetermined standard of accuracy, the student is taught the second step of the series.
+They receive reinforcement depending on the completion of all the previous steps.
 When the child can finish the first step successfully, without being prompted, then he or she can start completing the next.
 Every step builds on the previous to further the reinforcement.
 Typically, once the first step is successfully completed three consecutive times, the child is taught the next step.

-Applied behavior analysis is a complex treatment approach that makes a difference in the lives of those with autism and related conditions.
-The description of total task chaining, forward chaining, and backward chaining help answer the question of what is “chaining” in ABA?
+ABA is a complex treatment approach that makes a difference in the lives of those with autism and related conditions.
+Chaining is an instructional strategy in ABA to help individuals learn complex tasks by breaking them down into short, manageable steps.
+These behavior chains help students master complex behaviors with greater independence.
+The description of total task chaining, forward chaining, and backward chaining help answer the question of what is chaining in ABA?